 The approach to organizational design is highly responsive and flexible, which is increasingly necessary as the communications discipline evolves rapidly in response to audiences’ changing and rising expectations.
 This is what Deloitte University Press describes as “a network of teams” with a high degree of empowerment, strong communication, and rapid information flow.

 Digital and Open by Default.
-The Government of Canada is adopting best practices informed by ground breaking strategic communications planning work conducted by the UK Government, now internationally recognized as pioneers in effective public sector communications practices (for more on the UK Government Communications Plan, see here).
+The Government of Canada is adopting best practices informed by ground breaking strategic communications planning work conducted by the UK Government, now internationally recognized as pioneers in effective public sector communications practices.
 A core principle of the model is the notion of “digital by default”, that is, designing communications tactics and approaches around the web as the core channel, rather than as an afterthought.
 It’s the difference between issuing a news release and then posting it online and developing a communications approach across the web, social media and off-line communication channels such as events and speeches in an integrated fashion.

 Connected to “digital by default” is the focus on a government that is “open by default”.
 This basic premise has been adopted by the Government of Canada (as formalized in the Ministerial Mandate Letters).
 This philosophy calls for a first assumption that information will be made publicly available in the interest of transparency, in contrast to historic approaches in which openness was an exception by conscious choice in particular circumstances.